Hub-for-Clubs/Hub-for-Clubs.github.io/index.md

 This section provides a walkthrough of the Club Hub user interface and its capabilities.

-As of 11/21, the pages are currently unlinked from each other.

 ### Landing Page

 <img src="doc/Screenshot (2).png" alt="Sign In Page">